-- If your skin is currently being treated with or has recently been treated in the past week with AHAs, BHAs, topical isotretinoin and azelaic acid.
+- If your skin is currently being treated with or has recently been treated in the past week with AHAs, BHAs and azelaic acid.

-- If you have taken any form of isotretinoin Accutane or Roaccutane in the last six months.
+- If you have taken any form of Accutane in the last six months.
 This treatment can make skin more susceptible to tears, wounds and irritations.